 CMS and Content

 With ABM, you'll need to be even more nimble in developing and launching materials.
-Not only that, but you'll also need to be very strategic about resources and the campaigns you develop.
+Not only that, but you'll also need to be very strategic about resources, ICPs and the campaigns you develop.
 It's easy to put too much effort into one or two targeted accounts and see little to no ROI.
-To ensure the highest ROI and also the best experience for your target accounts, these tools and features will be valuable:
+To ensure the highest ROI and the best experience for your target accounts, these tools and features will be valuable:

-- Conversion Forms: Although you likely don't need to focus on lead capture with ABM, you do need to collect account intelligence and measure engagement.
-Thus, having conversion forms, especially early in the campaign, and how this integrates with other ABM tools is an important consideration when choosing your tech stack.
+- Conversion forms: Although you likely don't need to focus on lead capture with ABM, you do need to collect account intelligence and measure engagement.
+Thus, having conversion forms, especially early in the campaign, and knowing how this integrates with other ABM tools is an important consideration when choosing your tech stack.

 - LinkedIn Ads